Back to top

 Curriculum Vitae

-Anum is Ph.D. candidate at the Technical University of Munich with a focus on topics such as Efficient Transformers and Domain Adaptation for Natural Language Generation.
+Anum is Ph.D. candidate at the Technical University of Munich with a focus on topics such as Efficiency and Domain Adaptation of Large Language Models.
 She has been a researcher at the chair for Software Engineering of Business Information Systems (sebis) at the Technical University of Munich (TUM) since September 2021.

 She holds a master's degree in Computer Science from TUM and wrote her master thesis about Topic Modeling for Employee Objectives using Word Embeddings with Merck Group.

-Additionally, She is also a part of the Industry on Campus initiative and support SAP @ TUM Collaboration Lab.
-Apart from the theoretical research, she works with the industry partners such as SAP and Holtzbrink Publishing Group.
 She has also worked as a research assistant at chair of Information systems at TUM and also did a student internship at Munich Re during her Master's.

 Research Interests